linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 Style attributes are not so readily manipulated.
 This is because the single attribute, `style`, can actually hold numerous properties of its own.
 The `setAttribute` method only lets you redefine the style attribute's value, not adjust the values of its individual properties.

-For instance, you can use `setAttribute` to give an element's style attribute several properties, expressing them as a single string:
+For instance, you can use the `setAttribute` to give an element's style attribute several properties, expressing them as a single string:

     const first_p_element = document.querySelector("#first-div > p");